 Cheap Accommodation – Staying with Locals

 Maybe you’re not sure about using these sites, wondering whether they are safe.
-Check the verification levels which all the sites have and read reviews left by other travellers.
+Check the verification levels that all the sites have and read the reviews left by other travellers.
 These sites are not only for solo travellers, many hosts take couples and families as well.